 The following courses are currently open for enrollment:

 This course will provide an overview of NYU policies regarding discrimination and sexual misconduct: Non-Discrimination and Anti-Harassment Policy; Sexual Misconduct, Relationship Violence, and Stalking Policy; and Policy On Consensual Intimate Relationships.
 The course will cover topics such as discrimination, sexual harassment, and microaggressions in the working and learning environment.
 Through interactive discussion, participants will gain awareness and develop strategies for recognizing discrimination, harassment, and sexual misconduct.
 Attendees will also learn about employee reporting responsibilities and available University resources.
 This two-hour course is open to all NYU employees.

-This workshop is an extension of the OEO 101 course designed specifically for supervisors.
-Supervisors play an important role in identifying and preventing harassment and discrimination in the workplace.
-NYU also holds supervisors to a heightened standard for reporting and responding to such issues.
-The workshop will offer important information, with interactive discussion and case studies, specifically relating to the role of the supervisor.
-This 90 minute course is open to all NYU employees with supervisory responsibilities.
+This workshop is designed specifically for supervisors.
+It is strongly recommended that participants first complete OEO 101 to fully engage in the content of this course.
+Supervisors play an important role in preventing, identifying, and responding to harassment and discrimination in the workplace.
+NYU holds supervisors to a heightened standard for reporting and responding to such issues.
+This workshop offers important information about supervisory responsibilities at NYU, as well as strategies and resources for preventing discrimination, harassment, and retaliation.
+This interactive workshop will include discussion and case studies.
+This 90-minute workshop is open to all NYU employees with supervisory responsibilities.